aws/aws-cdk/packages/@aws-cdk/aws-synthetics/README.md

 });
 ```

-Even when set to `true` there are resources such as S3 buckets/logs that do NOT get deleted and are to be deleted manually.
+Canaries create additional resources under the hood beyond Lambda functions.
+Setting `enaleAutoDeleteLambdas` only removes lambda functions
+on deletion and not S3 buckets or CloudWatch logs.
+Those still need to be deleted manually.

 ### Configuring the Canary Script